TheoBacqueyrisse/Graph-Neural-Networks/REPORT.md

 Concerning the results, we see that we managed to slighlty improve our results from our GNN model.
 However, the difference is thin and I believe that the model can be optmized as a next step, perhaps by trying to find other configuration parameters and architecture more suited to this regression task, and that it can be done as a next step for this project.

-You can find the work that has been done with this GNN architecture here : [Graph_Transformer.ipynb](Graph_Transformer.ipynb)
+You can find the work that has been done with this GNN architecture here : [graph_transformer.ipynb](graph_transformer.ipynb)

 ## Conclusion